PHACDataHub/DSCO-experimental-web-app-platform/README-docs/EN/what-is-check-dev-doing.md

-# 🤔What is the get-started script doing?
+# 🤔What is the check-dev script doing?

 The script is doing the following:
 - Checks for required packages (_docker_ and _docker-compose_)